 Vitamin D3

-Vitamin D is a vitamin that affects almost every cell throughout the body.
+Vitamin D is a fat-soluble vitamin that affects almost every cell throughout the body.
 The human body can make vitamin D3 when the skin is exposed to sunlight.
-Vitamin D3, or cholecalciferol, is then converted in the liver to form 25-hydroxyvitamin D and ultimately converted to the active form of vitamin D - 1,25-dihydroxyvitamin D – in the kidneys.
+Vitamin D3, or cholecalciferol, is then converted in the liver to form 25-hydroxyvitamin D and ultimately converted to the active form of vitamin D in the kidneys.
 Vitamin D increases intestinal absorption of calcium and phosphorus which are used to preserve bone density.
-Vitamin D is also needed by nerves, muscles and immune cells.
-Vitamin D helps to maintain blood sugar balance.
-Adequate levels of vitamin D minimize inflammation and pain.
+Vitamin D is also needed by nerves, muscles, and immune cells.
+Vitamin D helps to maintain blood sugar balance and adequate levels help minimize inflammation and pain.
 Vitamin D supplementation may reduce musculoskeletal and nerve-related pain associated with conventional cancer treatments.
-Finally, adequate vitamin D levels is associated with reduced death from cancer.
+Finally, adequate vitamin D is associated with reduced cancer death.

 Vitamin D in Food

-Vitamin D3 is found in fish, and to a lesser extent cheese, egg yolk and beef liver.
+Vitamin D3 is found in fatty fish, and to a lesser degree cheese, egg yolks, and beef liver.

 Deficiency